-- 7. Diluent corrected stratification test was performed in accordance with Subpart JJJJ. - 8.
+- Diluent corrected stratification test was performed in accordance with Subpart JJJJ. - 8.
 Moistures were collected by Gas sampled in-sitiu (hot and wet) and outsitiu (cold and dry) with two back-to-back zirconia cells for a moisture determination by subtraction of wet and dry oxygen measurements. - 9.
 All process data was recorded electronically.
+Rush Power noted that that the generator horsepower is rated a bit lower than what the engine data tag was rated at.
+The testing was done at the lower rating.
+Therefore, the horsepower load averaged about 85% based on the plate rating.

 The testing program was approved by and/or coordinated with Pedro Amieva, TC Energy's ANR Pipeline Company.
 The emission testing was performed by Karl Mast, Project Manager, and Jeff Cavanaugh, Test Technician, EQM.
 Rush Power was contracted to supply the load bank for the testing.
-The emission testing was observed by Cody Yazzie and Daniel (DJ) Droste, Michigan Environment, Great Lakes, and Energy (MEGLE) for a portion of the testing.
+The emission testing was not observed by Michigan Environment, Great Lakes, and Energy (MEGLE).